insight-platform/Savant/README.md

 ## Features

-### Dynamic Inference Variables
+### Dynamic Variables

 The framework gives the developer the means to configure and reconfigure the inference pipeline operational parameters dynamically with:
-- incoming per-frame metadata;
+- ingested frames in per-frame metadata;
-- Etcd variables which a watched and instantly applied;
+- Etcd, which a watched and instantly applied;
-- 3rd-party sources that are accessible through user-defined functions.
+- 3rd-party sources through user-defined functions.

 ### Dynamic Sources Management